Find the Top 10 Travel Insurance Companies

 IMG Global offers Patriot Travel Medical Insurance which is a fantastic option for travelers who like flexibility – both in their insurance coverage and with their budget.
 Your options for a deductible range from $0 to $2,500 while maximum limits range from $50,000 to $2,000,000.
 They even do insurance coverage for professional marine crews.
 This is perfect for expats putting their sailing skills to use as a way to see the world for free.

 For the Adventure Sports fanatics, DogTag is a great option to cover the most extreme activities.
-They offer the widest range of coverage for adventure sports activities including mountaineering, motocross, hang gliding, and many more.
+They offer the broadest range of coverage for adventure sports activities including mountaineering, motocross, hang gliding, and many more.

 Global Underwriters offers a variety of coverage and plan options for both US citizens abroad and international travelers worldwide, including plans to cover you up to 3 years.
 They also offer a specific plan featuring only Accidental Death and Dismemberment (AD&D) Benefits and an optional Medical Evacuation Benefit.